Jerudong International School

 Jerudong International School (Sekolah Antarabangsa Jerudong; Abbrev: JIS) is a co-educational, boarding and day school in Brunei, Southeast Asia.
-It has over 1660 students - of which around 200 are boarding students.
-Less than 50% of its student body are Bruneians, with the remainder fulfilled by students from 45 countries.
-Jerudong International School first opened its doors for primary education in January 1997 and subsequently for secondary in October of the same year.
+It has around 1700 students - of which around 200 are boarding students.
+With a diverse student body from over 45 countries, Jerudong International School first opened its doors for primary education in January 1997 and subsequently for secondary in October of the same year.
 JIS offers a British International education.

 For the Junior School, services are offered from nursery to Year 6.
 The Senior School offers the Middle Years Programme in Years 7, 8 and 9; the IGCSE in Years 10 and 11.
-In the Pre-university programme - Years 12 and 13, there are three pathways which are A Level examination, IB Diploma or BTEC International Level 3.
+In the Pre-university programme - Years 12 and 13, there are three pathways which are A Level examination, IB Diploma or BTEC International Level 3 Extended Diploma in Creative Media.

 The school is affiliated to several British international school organisations such as the Federation of British International Schools in Asia (FOBISIA) Headmasters' and Headmistresses' Conference (HMC), the and the Boarding Schools' Association (BSA).
-The school is highly competitive academically regionally and locally at GCSE and Pre-University levels.
-Its admissions process requires mandatory cognitive testing, subject examinations, a written English test, and a personality interview as part of its selection procedure.
 JIS is rated as the most prestigious school in Brunei by the Good School Guide.

 Accreditation

+The school is listed in the Spear’s Schools Index as one of the world’s top 100 private schools, and in the top 15 for the Asia-Pacific region.

 In February 2023, JIS was honoured with the COBIS Patron's Accreditation and became the first international school worldwide to receive Beacon Status in three standards: Student Welfare, Boarding Provision and Extracurricular, Enrichment & Engagement.

-JIS is an accredited 'British School Overseas' by the Association of British Schools Overseas (AoBSOs).
-Its most recent inspection by PENTA International, the overseas accreditation body for OFSTED, was in January 2019.
 The school was the first international school in the world to achieve 'Outstanding', the highest level possible, in all nine inspection areas.

-JIS is also an accredited IB World School and offers the IB Diploma as a pre-university option.
+JIS is also an accredited IB World School and offers the IB Diploma as a sixth form/pre-university option.
 The School offers IGCSEs and A Levels from the Cambridge Assessment International Examination Board, Edexcel and AQA Examination Boards.

 Location

 Jerudong International School sits on around 120 acre of private ground in Kampong Tungku.
 Subjects are taught at various blocks throughout the school.
-Uniquely, it also has its own forest trail.
+Uniquely, it also has its own forest trail which leads to the beach.